AlistairHopkins92/AlistairHopkins92.github.io/projects/index.md

 ![GitHub Logo](/images/downtogo.png){: .projectimage}

-Opening text describing Locations and users stage.
+The first stage of the app is to search for the location of where you want to go, from there a user can view all of the other people attending the same venue.
+The user can then make 'eyes' at other users and if the 'eyes' are reciprocated the two users will match.

 ![GitHub Logo](/images/location.png){: .projectimage2}
 ![GitHub Logo](/images/users.png){: .projectimage2}

-More text about matches and chat.
+From here a user may view their list of matches from the venue they are attending and if they so wish they may chat with each other.

 ![GitHub Logo](/images/matches.png){: .projectimage2}
 ![GitHub Logo](/images/chat.png){: .projectimage2}

 This was the fourth and final project at GA.
-The location service used the Google Maps API and the live chat was built using Socket.io.
+The project was built using the following technologies: AngularJS, Grunt, bcrypt, jwt, passport, ui-router, mongoose, socket.io and AJAX.
+The location service used the Google Maps API and the live chat was built around Socket.io.

 [^1]: Example: *domain.com/category-name/post-title*